Kakadu/lablqml/README.md

 There you can find my experienca about interfacing OCaml and Qt.

-* QtQuick 2.0 (from Qt5) + OCaml stuff is in `qml/`.
+* Code generator for QtQuick 2.0 is in `src`.
-* QtGui + OCaml is probably outdated and not compiled.
-I have paused my work with it.
-See build environment in `qtgui/`
+* Library for interfacing with QtQuick 2 is in `lablqml`.
-* Both project share same codegenerator which is located in `src/`
+* Test example is now in `qml/test`

-See corresponding READMEs for more details
+Use `./configure && make` to build it.
+Don't forget to install good Qt version.

 Happy hacking,
 Kakadu